-• When sewing with the walking foot, sew at a speed between slow and medium.
+- When sewing with the walking foot, sew at a speed between slow and medium. - The optional walking foot is available through your brother retailer.

 ■ Using the optional quilting guide

 Use the quilting guide to sew parallel stitches that are equally spaced.